-Tenderstretching a carcase involves suspension from either the pelvic bone or through the illiosacral ligament, so the leg drops at a 90° angle.
-This differs from the mainstream method of hanging a carcase by the Achilles tendon.
+Tenderstretching a carcase involves suspension from either the pelvic bone (TX) or through the illiosacral ligament (TL), so the leg drops at a 90° angle.
+This differs from the mainstream method of hanging a carcase by the Achilles tendon (AT).

-When a carcase is tenderstretched, a number of muscles are held in a stretched position so they cannot contract, especially muscles in the hindquarter.
+Further information Visit mla.com.au/msa or contact MSA 1800 111 672 When a carcase is tenderstretched, a number of muscles are held in a stretched position so they cannot contract, especially muscles in the hindquarter.